pilegard/cogfoundations/docs/10-problemsolving.md

 A moment of insight in which a solution pops into the problem solver's head.

+##### appropriateness {-}

+The extent to which a solution makes sense in the context of the problem.

+##### convergent thinking {-}

+Creative thinking in which the goal is to unite many different concepts into a single idea or smaller subset of ideas.

+##### creativity {-}

+The ability to generate novel and appropriate solutions to problems.

+##### divergent thinking {-}

+Creative thinking in which the goal is to explore and idea space and generate as many different ideas as possible.

 ##### expert {-}

 A person who reaches mastery in a field following extensive practice.

+##### incubation {-}

+Individuals become more likely to generate a solution when taking a break between problem-solving attempts compared to when working continuously on a problem.

 ##### mental set {-}

 A person’s tendency to respond to a given task in a manner based on past experience.

+##### novelty {-}

+The extent to which a solution to a problem is new, as opposed to reproducing what has come before.

 ##### novice {-}